Jahia/versions-cleaner/README.md

 ### Commands

-#### versions-cleaner:keep-n
+#### versions-cleaner:run

-Scan the versions tree, and performed the configured actions.
+Run a scan the versions tree, and perform the configured actions

 **Options:**